Simiine/CI-Project-1/README.md

 # Testing

 ## Testing Method
 During testing, I tested the site across numerous devices and web browsers to ensure cross-compatibility.
 The site was tested across different iPhones, an iPad, a Mac laptop, and a hp laptop.
 The site was also tested across google Chrome, Safari and Edge.
-For re3sponsiveness I used the developer tool for screen adjustments, so I could see how the site would look on different screen sizes as I made the required adjustments for it to be completely responsive.
+For responsiveness I used the developer tool for screen adjustments, so I could see how the site would look on different screen sizes as I made the required adjustments for it to be completely responsive.

 ## Responsive Design